-As of September 30, 2022, our operations included the following locations:
+As of September 30, 2023, our operations included the following locations:

-Square Segment Location Owned/Leased Footage/Acreage Use (see notes below) Houston, Texas Owned 387,000 See Note 1 below 6 and 7 Houston, Texas Owned 30,000 See Note 2 below 6 Houston, Texas Owned 17.3 acres See Note 3 below 6 Austin, Texas Leased 9,000 See Note 4 below 6 Melbourne, Florida Leased 7,000 See Note 5 below 8 Ufa, Bashkortostan, Russia Owned 120,000 Manufacturing, sales and service 6 Calgary, Alberta, Canada Owned 45,000 Manufacturing, sales and service 6 and 7 Luton, Bedfordshire, England Owned 8,000 Sales and service 7 Beijing, China Leased 1,000 Sales and service 6 Bogotá, Colombia Owned 19,000 Sales and service 6
+Approximate Owned/ Square Segment Location Leased Footage/Acreage Use (see notes below) Houston, Texas Owned 387,000 See Note 1 below 5 and 6 Houston, Texas Owned 17.3 acres See Note 2 below 5 Austin, Texas Leased 9,000 See Note 3 below 5 Melbourne, Florida Leased 7,000 See Note 4 below 7 Ufa, Bashkortostan, Russia Owned 120,000 Manufacturing, sales and service 5 Calgary, Alberta, Canada Owned 45,000 Manufacturing, sales and service 5 and 6 Luton, Bedfordshire, England Owned 8,000 Sales and service 6 Bogotá, Colombia Owned 19,000 Sales and service 5

 - (1) This property is located at 7007 Pinemont Drive in Houston, Texas (the "Pinemont Facility").
 The Pinemont Facility contains substantially all manufacturing activities and all engineering, selling, marketing and administrative activities for us in the United States.
-The Pinemont Facility also serves as our international corporate headquarters. - (2) This property is located at 6410 Langfield Road in Houston, Texas.
-This facility provides additional warehousing and maintenance and repair capacity for our marine rental equipment operations. - (3) This property is located adjacent to the Pinemont Facility.
-It is currently being used as additional parking for the Pinemont Facility and legacy structures are being used to support our manufacturing and warehousing operations. - (4) This property is located at 8701 Cross Park Drive, Suite 100, in Austin, Texas.
-This facility supports the majority of our OptoSeis® research and development and engineering operations.

-- (5) This property is located at 5700 N. Harbor City Blvd., Suite 100, in Melbourne, Florida.
-This facility contains all the operations of Quantum.

-- (6) Oil and Gas Markets.

-- (7) Adjacent Markets

-- (8) Emerging Markets
+The Pinemont Facility also serves as our international corporate headquarters. - (2) This property is located adjacent to the Pinemont Facility.
+It is currently being used as additional parking for the Pinemont Facility and legacy structures are being used to support our manufacturing and warehousing operations. - (3) This property is located at 8701 Cross Park Drive, Suite 100, in Austin, Texas.
+This facility supports the majority of our OptoSeis® research and development and engineering operations. - (4) This property is located at 5700 N. Harbor City Blvd., Suite 100, in Melbourne, Florida.
+This facility contains all the operations of Quantum. - (5) Oil and Gas Markets. - (6) Adjacent Markets - (7) Emerging Markets